Freedom89/yxkd/_posts/gatech/ga_notes/2024-10-25-gt-ga-notes-np.md

 Given input $G=(V,E)$ and goal $g$ for IS problem, let $\bar{G},g$ be input to the clique problem.

 * If we get solution $S$ for clique, then return $S$ for IS problem
-* IF we get NO, then return NO.
+* If we get NO, then return NO.

 #### Vertex cover